All About The Water Cycle - How Does It Work?

 The water cycle describes the continuous movement of water on, above, and below the earth's surface.
 It is also referred to as the Hydrological Cycle.
 The cycle describes the properties of water that make it undergo the various movements on the planet.

 Water goes through three different stages in the water cycle.
 It can be a liquid (water), a gas (water vapor), or a solid (ice).
-These three states are interchangeable, water can freeze into ice or evaporate into water vapor, vapor can condense as water, and ice can melt into water.
+These three states are interchangeable: water can freeze into ice or evaporate into water vapor, vapor can condense into water, and ice can melt into water.

-The water cycle consists of many phases that see the water go through each of these states.
+The water cycle consists of many phases that see the water go through each state.

 Evaporation